42 percent vacant: Forum explores Flint’s “everyday remaking of place” after abandonments

 “No one has solved these problems — not a single city that has lost substantial population has solved all this, but if all these issues are addressed, amazing innovations come to bear, like graffiti parks, butterfly parks, renewal energy investment.”

-Stevenson has been a planner in the planning and zoning division of the City of Flint, for four years, beginning as an Americorps volunteer who took an offer to stay on.
+Kristen Stevenson has been a planner in the planning and zoning division of the City of Flint for four years, beginning as an Americorps volunteer who took an offer to stay on.
 She grew up in Flint and said she finds “there is a lot of joy” connecting with residents in town.

 Delving into the city’s master plan, the first in over 50 years, Stevenson said the city hadn’t had any planning staff in over 20 years until grant support for the process materialized.
 The projected population of the city for 2020 is 78,000 — down from almost 200,000 in 1960.
 She noted 5,000 people participated in the plan process — a 20-year vision about adapting to change and the decrease in the population.